AliNisarAhmed/my-notes/Networks/ccna/01-ios-commands.md

 - `clear ip ospf process`
 	- Reset the OSPF process on the local Router
 	- requires global config mode on a R
+- `show ip ospf database`
+	- show LSDB
+	- required Global config more
+- `show ip ospf neighbor`
+	- show ospf neighbors and OSPF state
+	- requires global config mode
+- `show ip ospf interface`
+	- show details for all interfaces
+- `show ip ospf interface <interface_id>`
+	- shows OSPF details for this interface, like Cost, Hello and Dead timers
+- `auto-cost reference-bandwidth <b/w>`
+	- requires OSPF config mode
+	- change the reference cost to b/w which should be in Mbps
+- `ip ospf cost <cost::1-65535>`
+	- manually configure cost of an interface
+	- requires interface config mode
+	- this cost takes priority over the auto-configured cost
+- `bandwidth <b/w>`
+	- manually change the b/w of an interface
+	- b/w is in kbps
+	- this also affects OSPF cost calculation
+	- requires interface config mode
+	- NOT RECOMMENDED to change the b/w manually
+		- as it is used in many places besides OSPF
+- `R1(config-if)# ip ospf <process_id> area <area_number>`
+	- configure an OSPF directly on an interface
+	- alternate to `network` command
+	- requires Interfac Config mode
+	- no need for OSPF config mode
+	- do `router ospf <process_id>` after the above command to enable OSPF on the R
+- `R1(config-router)# passive-interface default`
+	- configure ALL interfaces as OSPF passive interfaces
+	- requires OSPF config mode
+- `no passive-interface <interface_id>`
+	- Once you configure all interfaces as passive, this command can be used to undo it for specific interfaces